 The 3.496 kHz excitation of the option card can interfere with the sensitive DC measurements of the standard inputs.
 Tightly twist the lead wires of each sensor and separate them from the leads from the other sensor.
-Test any system for sensor interference before it is permanently sealed
+Test any system for sensor interference before it is permanently sealed.

-3.7 Thermocouple Sensor Inputs (Thermocouple Model 3060)

-The information in this section is for a Model 336 configured with thermocouple sensor inputs.
-Thermocouple inputs are not installed on the standard Model 336, but can be added by purchasing the Model 3060 dual thermocouple input option.
-Refer to section 7.6 for installation of the Model 3060.
+3.5.9 Thermocouple Sensor Inputs (Thermocouple Model 3060) The information in this section is for a Model 350 configured with thermocouple sensor inputs.
+Thermocouple inputs are not installed on the standard Model 350, but can be added by purchasing the Model 3060 dual thermocouple input option.